0330 822 0505

 Santander No No

-The information on this table is indicative only (correct at the time of writing – October 2021) and your chances of securing a mortgage will depend on the lender’s criteria and your unique financial circumstances at the time you apply.
+The information in this table is indicative only, and your chances of securing a mortgage will depend on the lender’s criteria and your unique financial circumstances when you apply.
 Always consult an expert broker before considering an application.

 Should you go directly to one of these lenders?

-If they perform a ‘hard’ credit check (as they usually will) it will leave a mark on your credit rating.
-Then if your application is rejected, that mark will be a red flag to other mortgage providers.
+If they perform a ‘hard’ credit check (as they usually will), it will leave a mark on your credit rating.
+If your application is rejected, that mark will be a red flag to other mortgage providers.

 Which lenders have you already tried?